VanshAnand1/VanshAnand1/README.md

 As a child, I had always been intrigued by the potential of technology, spending hours exploring how games and gadgets worked.
 That early curiosity quickly evolved into a passion for computer science, one that only deepened as I began to learn real programming languages and apply them to solve problems.
 Throughout high school, I built small tools, games, and websites, each one teaching me something new and pushing me further.

 As I pursue this passion through my formal education at the University of Toronto Scarborough, I only become more passionate.
 I am currently experimenting with different Python frameworks, Web Development, and Machine Learning technologies.
 I'm always interested in new opportunities, so don't hesitate to reach out!
+I am currently searching for an internship position for the Winter 2026 term.

 * 🌍  I'm based in Greater Toronto Area
 * 🖥️  See my portfolio at [https://vanshanand1.github.io/Portfolio/](http://vanshanand1.github.io/Portfolio/)